How to Fix the World in One Keystroke, or Editing Wikipedia.

 Make changes that

-1. increase references to scholarly sources
+1. increase references to your scholarly source

 2. increase the degree to which the entry represents the best scholarship